brookembell/forced-labor/README.md

 # Forced Labor Repository
-This repo contains code and data for research projects on forced labor.
+This repo contains code and data for the manuscript titled, "The human cost of current and recommended diets in the U.S.".